 The proposed project will have a beneficial impact on Warner Valley's scenic resources.
 The removal of noncontributing features will preserve the historic viewshed of Drakesbad Guest Ranch and the view to Mount Harkness.
 The view of the night sky will continue to be relatively unobscured by external lighting.
-Consequently, the overall impact on scenic resource in Warner Valley is long-term, moderate, beneficial under Alternative 2.
+Consequently, the overall impact on scenic resources in Warner Valley is long-term, moderate, and beneficial under Alternative 2.

-Impairment: Under Alternative 2 no scenic resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 2 would not impair the park's scenic resources.
+Impairment: Under Alternative 2, the impact to scenic resources would not result in impairment.
+There would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan.
+Therefore there would be no impairment of scenic resources or values from the actions in Alternative 2.